sierra-moxon/Translator_component_toolkit/README.md

 Allowing testing whether a user defined API follows a [TRAPI](https://github.com/NCATSTranslator/ReasonerAPI) standard or not. <br>
 Faciliting to explore knowledge graphs from both Translator ecosystem and user defined APIs.<br>
 Connecting large language models to convert user's questions into TRAPI queries. <br>

+### Contributing
+TCT is a tool that helps to explore knowledge graphs developed in the Biomedical Data Translator Consortium.
+Consortium members and external contributors are encouraged to submit issues and pull requests.

+### Contact info
+Guangrong Qin, guangrong.qin@isbscience.org

 ## How to use TCT
 ### Install Requirments